ildus/jamp/README.md

     Library libprint : lib/print.c ;    # on Unix this will create libprint.a
     Main app : src/main.c ;             # executable
-    LinkLibraries app : libprint ;      # linking the executable with our library LINKLIBS on app = -lm ;             # system libraries
+    LinkLibraries app : libprint ;      # linking the executable with our library LINKLIBS on app = -lm ;             # extra libraries using paths

 To build the executable, simply run:

     jamp && ninja

 For more complex examples, look at the `tests` directory.
 When dealing with subdirectories, it's recommended to use the `SubDir` rule.
-Note that this example should work on Windows and Linux (because of explicit paths), but will not work on VMS.
+Note that this example will not work on VMS.

 Contributing
 -----------